Cavaliers finish fifth for second-consecutive year

 Track Virginia Invitational (by Matt Riley)

-Fetzer, who has had stops in the SEC and the Pac 12, helped the Crimson bring in the No. 5 men’s track and field recruiting class in 2011 according to Track and Field News.
-At Harvard, Fetzer coached the sprinters, the vertical jumpers and the multi-event athletes.
+Before coming to Charlottesville, Fetzer was an assistant coach and rectruiting coordinator at Harvard where he helped the Crimson bring in the No. 5 men’s track and field recruiting class in 2011, according to Track and Field News.

-Fetzer began his career at Ranger College in Ranger, Texas as a track and field and football coach.
+Fetzer’s coaching career began at Ranger College in Ranger, Texas, as a track and field and football coach.
 During his tenure, the women’s program became a national junior college power, placing second during the 1999 indoor and outdoor seasons and finishing no lower than 11th at the NJCAA Championships in his four years.
 Ranger student-athletes captured eight NJCAA National Championships and secured 65 All-America citations.

 In addition to his work with collegiate athletes, Fetzer has consulted and worked on speed/power development and strength training with several professional athletes in the NFL, MLB, Arena Football League, WNBA and WUSA.
 Fetzer has also served on several national staffs for various countries for the World Junior Championships, the Commonwealth Games, the NACAC Under-23 Championships and the World University Games.
 He also served as the secretary for the US Women’s Coaches Association from 1999-2005.